-This proposed sale will support U.S. foreign policy and national security objectives by helping to improve the security of a friendly country that continues to be an important force for political stability and economic growth in the Middle East.
+This proposed sale will support U.S. foreign policy and national security objectives by helping to improve the security of a friendly country, which has been, and continues to be, an important force for political stability and economic growth in the Middle East.
+This potential sale is a continuation of current support.
 Saudi Arabia will have no difficulty absorbing this support and services into its armed forces.

-The proposed sale will sustain Saudi Arabia's operations and maintenance activity, improve sustainability and ensure capability for near and long term air operations across the fleet.
+Implementation of this sale will sustain Saudi Arabia's flight and maintenance activity.
+It will improve sustainability and continue support for the fleet.